reinhardh/dna_rs_coding/README.md

 Description of the scheme
 =========================

-We store the information on M sequences of length L. The sequences are indexed and proteced with error correcting codes.
+We store the information on M sequences of length L. The sequences are indexed and protected with error correcting codes.
 The scheme performs the following steps:

 - Multiply the information with a pseudorandom sequence.